Welcome FCAMEC FCU Members: We're glad you're here. Click here for more information on your Gulf Winds membership.

-When the credit union began, Lee said, no one could have imagined the changes the future held, such as the internet and mobile banking.
+When the credit union began, Lee said, “No one could have imagined the changes the future held, such as the internet and mobile banking."

 "We never dreamed it.
 But I remember when we didn't have TV, so that's a long way back," he laughed.
 "There's no telling where it's going in another 50 years.
 We won't believe what will happen."

-While Lee knows that the internet and mobile banking have become the norm, he also said that having a solid team behind the scenes the key to success.
+While Lee knows that the internet and mobile banking have become the norm, he also said that having a solid team behind the scenes is the key to success.

 "The biggest thing in recent years has been hiring Rutledge as CEO (in 2002)," Lee said.
 "He made the credit union grow.
-He's a smart man with a good staff and they are making sound decisions."
+He's a smart man with a good staff, and they are making sound decisions."

 Lee envisions Gulf Winds continuing to grow as it has over the last decade, spreading to more states and across the southeast.
 "We've had good opportunities with our mergers, and Chris continues to look for those opportunities.
 I think we'll grow to have well over a billion dollars in assets."